anozie5/anozie5/README.md

 - 👋 Hi, I’m @anozie5
 - 👀 I’m interested in becoming a full-stack developer.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning a lot.
-- 💞️ I’m looking to collaborate on any JavaScript project.
+- 💞️ I’m looking to collaborate on any project that can help make me a better programmer.
 - 📫 You can reach me via my email: chinemeremanozie5@gmail.com

 <!---